ryanve/response.js/README.md

 # Response
-[Response](http://responsejs.com) is an experimental [jQuery](http://jquery.com)/[Ender](https://github.com/ender-js/Ender)/[Zepto](http://zeptojs.com) plugin that gives web designers performant tools for building mobile-first responsive websites.
+[Response](http://responsejs.com) is an experimental [jQuery](http://jquery.com)/[Ender](https://github.com/ender-js/Ender)/[Zepto](http://zeptojs.com) plugin that gives web designers performant tools for building responsive websites.
 It can dynamically swap content based on [breakpoints](#breakpoint-sets) and data attributes.

 ## API ([0.7](../../releases))

 ### Breakpoint Sets

-Response's most powerful feature is its breakpoint sets.
-They allow the ability to serve different content via breakpoint-based data attributes.
+Response's main feature is its breakpoint sets.
+They offer the ability to serve different content via breakpoint-based data attributes.
+They are best applied with a mobile-first approach.
 Devs can choose custom breakpoints to create exactly data attributes they need.
 By default none are setup.

-Sets can be created using [Response.create(options)](http://responsejs.com/#create) directly or by passing args in a JSON object stored in a `data-responsejs` attribute on the `<body>` tag.
-In either case, a single set can be setup by passing a single object or multiple sets can be setup by passing an array of objects.
-See [change notes](CHANGELOG.md) for 0.3.0 (about mode autodetection) and 0.3.1 (about aliased prefixes).
-See [wiki examples](../../wiki/how-to-create-breakpoint-sets) too.
+#### Creating Breakpoint Sets

+Sets are created either by calling [Response.create(options)](http://responsejs.com/#create) directly, or automatically via JSON stored in a `body[data-responsejs]`.
+The <var>options</var> can be a plain object or an array of them.
+See [wiki examples](../../wiki/how-to-create-breakpoint-sets).

 ```js
 Response.create({